gchurch/ASP.NET-eShop/README.md

 ## Database

-An SQL Server database is used to store the application data.
-Entity Framework Core is used for data access.
-LINQ is used to query data.
+The application data is stored in an SQL Server database.
+Entity Framework Core is used to work with the database.

 ## Testing